github-developer/github-app-template/README.md

 8. `pip3 install -U -r requirements.txt`
 9. Put a shortcut to Joulescope in Startup folder (or else `cannot open gdb interface` on reboot)
 9. Edit template_server.rb to have to correct paths for `DIALOG_WORKSPACE` and `DIALOG_WORKSPACE_WITH_ALT_DRIVE_LETTER`
-10. Manually create these folders or else the script will error
+10. Manually create these folders.
+Or else the script will error
 ```
 "${DIALOG_WORKSPACE}/projects/dk_apps/templates/freertos_retarget/Happy_P7_QSPI_Release/"
 "${DIALOG_WORKSPACE}/sdk/bsp/system/loaders/ble_suota_loader/DA14683-00-Release_QSPI/"